philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 2. Select **Add existing**, then click **App**, and then click **Canvas app**.

-3. Select **Outside solutions** tab.
+3. Select **Outside Dataverse** tab.

 4. Select your **App** app, click **Add**.

 5. The Solution will now have contain three tables (Building, Visit, Contact) and the new App.
 Select the new app and click **Settings**, then click the pencil to rename the App.
-Rename it **Campus Staff**
+Rename it **Campus Staff** and Save.

-6. Select **Solutions**  and choose **Publish all customizations**.
+6. Select **back to Solutions**  and choose **Publish all customizations**.

 # Extension

-* You can set a begin and end date range by adding another date picker input, and adding to the gallery filter items
+* You can set a begin and end date range to search by adding another date picker input, and adding to the gallery filter items

 SortByColumns(Search(Filter(Visits, 'Scheduled Start' >= DatePicker1.SelectedDate,'Scheduled End' <= DatePicker2.SelectedDate), TextSearchBox1.Text, "bc_code","bc_name"), "bc_code", If(SortDescending1, Descending, Ascending))